EstherAlo/DAREY.IO-Projects/Project10/Project10.md

 ![pic5](./images/pic5.png)

-- In order to create a certificate for my domain to make it secure I executed this command
+- Create a certificate for your domain to make it is secure:

 ```
 sudo certbot --nginx -d esthertooling.co.uk -d www.esthertooling.co.uk
 ```

-- A valid email address was entered and service agreement accepted.
-To increase security I selected for incoming request from port 80 to be redirected to port 443.
+- Enter a valid agreement and accept service agreement.
+To increase security select for incoming request from port 80 to be redirected to port 443.

 *screenshot below showing site is secure*

 ![pic6](./images/pic6.png)

-- Created a cron assignment so that the certificate will automatically renew each time it expires by executing this command:
+- Create a cron assignment so that the certificate will automatically renew each time it expires by executing this command:

 ```
 crontab -e
 ```

-Inserted the below command which will be executed every 12 minutes of every hour:
+Insert the below command which will be executed every 12 minutes of every hour:

 ```